chaoss/grimoirelab-sigils/README.md

 Widgets Title Naming
 --------------------

-In general, titles should follow the same naming scheme as the widget itself, substituting underscore characters by single spaces and adding capital letters:
+In general, titles should follow the same naming scheme as the widget itself, substituting underscore characters by single spaces and adding capital letters.
+Nevertheless, **widgets title depends on the name of the panel** in which the widgets are located:

+- **If the panel shows information for several data sources, then the name of the data source must be included**.
+For example, it's the case of Data Status Panel, because it contains the same information per data source, so using data source name in title is mandatory.

+- **If the name of the data source is included in the title of the panel, then the name of the data source shouldn't be included in widgets' title**, except in cases where it could help understand what the widget contains.

 ```
  <data_source> <metric_used>

- Example: Git Top Authors
- Example: Git Authors
+ Example:
+   Same visualization for top authors would be named:

+   - 'Top Authors' in 'Git' panel, as the panel is giving us context.
+   - 'Git Top Authors' in 'Overview' panel where we could have similar visualizations for other data sources.
 ```

-Nevertheless, **widgets title depends on the name of the panel** in which the widgets are located.

-**If the panel shows information for several data sources, then the name of the data source must be included**.
-For example, it's the case of Data Status Panel, because it contains the same information per data source, so using data source name in title is mandatory.

-**If the name of the data source is included in the title of the panel, then the name of the data source shouldn't be included in widgets' title**, except in cases where it could help understand what the widget contains.

 Searches Naming
 ---------------